-Miles Taylor is the former chief of staff at the Department of Homeland Security in President Donald Trump’s administration who on Monday endorsed Joe Biden for president, calling his experience in the administration “terrifying.”
+Miles Taylor is the former chief of staff at the Department of Homeland Security in President Donald Trump’s administration who in August 2020 endorsed Joe Biden for president, calling his experience in the administration “terrifying.”

 In a Washington Post op-ed, Taylor said the United States is significantly less safe under Trump’s presidency and that Trump governs based on “whim, political calculation and self-interest.”

 Taylor is currently on leave from a cybersecurity position at Google, and he served as chief of staff to former Secretary of Homeland Security Kirstjen Nielsen, who oversaw the country’s controversial Muslim travel ban and family separation policy at the U.S.-Mexican border.

 On October 28, 2020, Taylor, a lifelong Republican, revealed himself to be the “anonymous” Trump administration official who wrote a 2018 op-ed for The New York Times and authored the book A Warning: Anonymous.
 Taylor revealed his identity in a Medium post and in an interview on CNN, where he is a contributor.

 “Trump has been exactly what we conservatives always said government should NOT be: expansive, wasteful, arbitrary, unpredictable, and prone to abuses of power,” Taylor wrote on Medium.
 “Worse still, as I’ve noted previously, he’s waged an all-out assault on reason, preferring to enthrone emotion and impulse in the seat of government.
 The consequences have been calamitous, and if given four more years, he will push the limits of his power further than the ‘high crimes and misdemeanors’ for which he was already impeached.”